vcomedia/vco-minify/README.md

      )
  );
  ```
-  * Copy and paste the `aws.local.php.dist` file to your `config/autoload` folder and customize it with your credentials and
-  other configuration settings.
+ * Copy and paste the `zf-minify/config/module.zf-minify.local.php.dist` file to your `config/autoload` folder and customize it with your credentials and  other configuration settings.
 Make sure to remove `.dist` from your file.
-Your `aws.local.php` might look something like
+Your `module.zf-minify.local.php` might look something like the following:
-  the following:

   ```php
  <?php